petermsiegel/F-string-APL/README.md

   - After all fields are generated, they are concatenated (after appropriate vertical conformation) to form a single character matrix: ***the return value from*** **∆F**.
 (See the examples below).

-**∆F** is designed⁷ for ease of use, _ad hoc_ debugging, fine-grained formatting and informal user interaction, built using APL's own powerful functions and operators.
+**∆F** is designed for ease of use, _ad hoc_ debugging, fine-grained formatting and informal user interaction,⁷ built using APL's own powerful functions and operators.

 <details>
 <summary>Notes</summary>